exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

 order: 7
 ---

-**This section will be updated to accomidate the new simulator and its features.**
+**This section will be updated to accomidate the new simulator and its features.
+Please read the link's instructions.**

 ### Before you start